Andipha/Andipha-Mankayi/README.md

 # Andipha-Mankayi
 # 👋 Hi there, I'm Andipha Mankayi!

 I'm a qualified somatologist transitioning into software development.
 With a strong background in wellness, client care, and aesthetics, I've developed an eye for detail and a deep appreciation for user-centered design.
-Currently, I'm learning web development (HTML, CSS, JavaScript) and working on beginner projects to sharpen my skills, open-source collaboration, and continuous learning.
+Currently, I'm learning software development at **CodeSpace Academy** and working on beginner projects to sharpen my skills, open-source collaboration, and continuous learning.
 My goal is to merge my wellness experience with technology to create beautiful, functional, and accessible digital solutions.

 ---